Harchytekt/inTime/docs/REST API Entities/Workspace/Get-All-Workspaces.md

 # Get All Workspaces
 > Last modified: 21/02/2021 (v0.0.1)

 Back to [Workspace](../Workspace.md) | to [Summary](../../README.md)

-Get a list of all workspaces from the server.
+Get a list of all Workspaces from the server.

 **Auth required:** No
 **Permissions required:** None
 **Enpoint's URL:** `GET /workspace`

 ## Response parameters

-For the description of the workspaces, see [Get Workspace by ID](Get-Workspace-by-ID.md).
+For the description of the Workspaces, see [Get Workspace by ID](Get-Workspace-by-ID.md).

 ## Sample